simassakenis/modular-net/README.md

 # modular-net

-An implementation of key deep learning modules in Python and Numpy
+An implementation of key deep learning modules in Python and Numpy.